Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Planetar.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/celestial
-statblock: inline
+aliases: ["Planetar"]
 ---
 # Planetar
 *Source: Monster Manual p.
-17, Baldur's Gate: Descent Into Avernus, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel*
+17. Available in the SRD.*

 An angel is a celestial agent sent forth into the planes to further its god's agenda for weal or woe.
 Its sublime beauty and presence can drive awestruck onlookers to their knees.
 Yet angels are destroyers too, and their appearance portends doom as often as it signals hope.